 A camera at the top of the mirror tracks customer movements, and then the reflective panel forms an image of the clothes using a projector, according to a VentureBeat article.

 Audi Ireland has introduced a new AR application which allows consumers to interact with the car in an intuitively new way.
 Using Microsoft HoloLens, consumers are able to experience Audi A7 in a new light by interacting with the digital content the AR app provides.

-While augmented reality apps for the retail industry may seem like a risky game, the market is yet getting its momentum.
-As a retail business owner interested in leveraging the latest augmented reality apps, custom 3D catalogs, virtual fitting rooms, and other interactive technology, it may be difficult to choose the reliable expert with a strong portfolio in this field.
+While the benefits of augmented reality in retail for the retail industry may seem not so obvious, the market is still building its momentum.
+For a retail business owner interested in leveraging the latest augmented reality apps, custom 3D catalogs, virtual fitting rooms, and other interactive technology, it may be difficult to choose a reliable expert with a strong portfolio in this field.

-Program-Ace has been on the market for 26 years and is considered to be a leading augmented reality development company that uses various technologies and platforms such as ARKit, ARCore, Unity, iOS, Android and other to provide an unbeatable experience to the clients.
+Program-Ace has been on the market for 26 years and is considered to be a leading augmented reality development company that uses various technologies and platforms such as ARKit, ARCore, Unity, iOS, Android and others to deliver an unrivaled experience to clients.

-If you’re looking for full-cycle development services and individual solutions provider for retail, we may be the right fit you.
+If you’re looking for full-cycle development services and an individual solutions provider for retail, we may be the perfect fit for you.